Rogers Hornsby: Later baseball career

 Following his release from the Browns, Hornsby was unable to retire because he had lost so much money gambling over the years.
 He signed as a player-coach with the Baltimore Orioles of the International League in 1938 before leaving them to play for and manage the Chattanooga Lookouts of the Southern Association for the rest of the season.
 Hornsby then returned to the Orioles to manage them for 1939, but he did not return to the club following the season.

 Halfway through 1940, he signed to manage the Oklahoma City Indians of the Texas League.
 Hornsby led them from last place to the Texas League playoffs, where they fell to the Houston Buffaloes in four games.
 Hornsby began 1941 managing the Indians once again, but he resigned in the middle of the season.
 In November, he became the general and field manager of the Fort Worth Cats, also of the Texas league.
 Fort Worth finished in third place and made the playoffs in 1942, but they were eliminated in the first round by the Shreveport Sports.
 The league decided to suspend operations for the duration of World War II in 1943.

-In February 1944, Hornsby signed as a player-manager with the Veracruz Blues of the Mexican League for the coming season.
+In February 1944, Hornsby signed as a player-manager with the Azules de Veracruz of the Mexican League for the coming season.
 Hornsby won two games inserting himself as a pinch hitter in the ninth inning, including one occasion in which he drove in three runs with a bases-loaded double.
 His tenure in Mexico ended after only nine days, however, owing to financial differences with team owner Jorge Pasquel.
 Hornsby announced: